 Your baby’s chin will be the area where the strongest part of the suck is.
-Changing your baby’s position, so their chin is in different areas of the breast will help drain the glandular tissue better.
+Changing your baby’s breastfeeding position, so their chin is in different areas of the breast will help drain the glandular tissue better.
 One position that I have found works well for many women is called the “dangle feed.”
 You will feel like a cow, but you’ll feel the difference!
-Just get on all fours and feed your baby as they lay down under you.
+To do this, get on all fours and feed your baby as they lay down under you.
 I did this with my youngest boy when I had mastitis, and I could feel the milk draining.
 The help of gravity made an immediate difference and helped get everything out.

 Get Some Rest

 I know.
 This suggestion is annoying.
 Really annoying!
 Because none of us have time to rest.
 However, there are different ways to rest that do not involve taking a 20-minute nap.
 Leave the washing, leave the dishes, leave the cleaning, and just STOP.
 Lay down with your baby and rest.
 It will make a huge difference, even if it’s just for 10 minutes.
 While it might not clear a clogged duct, it will help prevent mastitis.

 There are anecdotal reports of women who have had a lot of success removing clogs using vibration.
 You can do this with an electric toothbrush or a vibrator.
 Yup!
 I said it!
 You might as well dust off the ‘ol vibrator and use it for a different purpose.
 The vibration helps to break up any milk that is stuck and helps to clear the milk plugs.